The 2015 and 2016 Penalty for Not Having Health Insurance

 - The penalty is subject to a maximum of $2,085 per family.

 Note that if you had coverage for part of the year, the penalty will be pro-rated.
 Also, if you were without health insurance for two months or less, then more than likely you will not owe a tax penalty for being uninsured.
-Click on the following link and search for Types of Coverage Exemptions to see a list of exemptions that could protect you from having to pay a penalty.
 For more information and how this applies to your specific situation, we advise that you consult with your tax advisor or CPA.